-- the statements of financial position as at December 31, 2018 and December 31, 2017 - the statements of loss and comprehensive loss for the years then ended - the statement of changes in equity for the year for the years then ended - the statement cash flows for the years then ended - and notes to the financial statements including a summary of significant accounting policies and other explanatory information.
+- the statements of financial position as at December 31, 2019 and December 31, 2018 - the statements of loss and comprehensive loss for the years then ended - the statements of changes in equity for the years then ended - the statements of cash flows for the years then ended - and notes to the financial statements, including a summary of significant accounting policies

-(hereinafter referred to as the "financial statements")
+(Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2018 and December 31, 2017, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2019 and December 31, 2018, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).